xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 #### Test execution and flavors of testing

-The first on is around the test execution it self.
+The first on is around the test execution itself.
 Right now there is no way to specify which tests run in what order.
-They always will run in the order you specify.
+They will always run in the order you specify.
 The same goes with parallel test execution.
 Tests run linear at the time.
 This is great for a lot of tests, that focus more on integration or BDD style of tests.
-You can describe a given when then scenario very easily right now, cause of linear test execution:
+You can describe a BDD style *Given-When-Then* scenario very easily right now, because of linear test execution:

 ```cs